 Both open and closed head injuries can cause significant brain damage.
 Even when a brain injury is classified as mild, the long-term consequences can have a major impact on your cognitive and physical abilities.
 This type of traumatic injury often results in ongoing medical intervention, but full recovery may be impossible.

 If you or a loved one has sustained a brain injury in an accident, please contact the Law Offices of Mickey Fine online or by calling (661) 333-3333 to schedule a free consultation today.
-We maintain offices in Bakersfield and Manhattan Beach to better serve victims of TBI throughout California.
+We maintain offices in Bakersfield to better serve victims of TBI throughout California.

 Common Causes of Brain Injuries